gotchoices/BbCadam/MIGRATION_STRATEGY.md

   - `bbcadam/backends/`
     - `part.py`: PartSectionBackend (extrude/revolve/sweep)
     - `sketcher.py`: SketcherSectionBackend (materialization)
-- Keep `bbcadam/api.py` re-exporting the public DSL so user code, tests, and docs stay stable during the move.
+- Keep `bbcadam/api.py` as reference-only (not imported by the package); all functionality now lives in `core/*` and `backends/*`.
-- Incrementally move implementations into the new modules behind the same interface, guarded by the existing test suite (primitives, arcs, planes, errors, exports, etc.).
+- Migration completed: implementations moved into the new modules and verified by the test suite (primitives, arcs, planes, errors, exports).

 Relation to 3D profile:
 - Prepares for the 3D “profile” (successor to `section`) by decoupling 2D path building from backends.